berkeleybop/berkeleybop.github.io/software/biolink-api/index.md

 - [Monarch API](http://api.monarchinitiative.org/api/)
 - [Gene Ontology API](http://api.geneontology.org/api/)

-with the latter being the canonical implementation of Biolink API, where the API sits on top of a Solr-based document store and a Neo4j graph database.
+with the latter being the canonical implementation, where the API sits on top of a Solr-based document store and a Neo4j graph database.